dcstamuc/PacketStreamDataCollection/README.md

 This work was supported in part by the Texas A&M University Presidential GAR Initiative program.

-If you find our work useful in your research or if you use parts of this code please consider citing our paper:
+If you find our work useful in your research or if you use parts of this datasets or code please consider citing our paper:
 ```
 ```